 - Holiday lettings

-- Formerly rent-controlled dwellings or long-occupation lease tenancies – separate legislation applies to them
+- Formerly rent-controlled properties or long-occupation lease tenancies – separate legislation applies to them

 - Owner-occupied accommodation (for example, if you rent a room in your landlord's home)

-- Dwellings in which the spouse, parent or child of the landlord lives.
+- Properties in which the spouse, parent or child of the landlord lives.
 This applies to informal family arrangements where there is no tenancy agreement in writing.
-However, the Acts do cover formal agreements between family members, for example where a lease has been signed
+However, the legislation does cover formal agreements between family members, for example, where a lease has been signed

-- Social housing provided by local authorities (though, as noted above, the voluntary housing sector has been included since 7 April 2016)
+- Social housing provided by local authorities (though, as noted above, the voluntary housing sector is included)

-Private landlords and housing associations must supply the following information when registering:
+Private landlords and approved housing bodies must supply the following information when registering: